jenguin777/mongoScraper/README.md

 * a web app that lets users view, save, and attach notes to the latest articles displayed at [NPR's website](https://www.npr.org/).

 * Whenever a user visits the site, the app scrapes stories and display them for the user.
 The user can then save articles for later viewing.
-Once an article is saved, the user can attach notes to the article and delete each note.
+Once an article is saved, the user can add notes to the article and delete each note.
 Each scraped article, and its corresponding notes, is saved to a Mongo  database.
 The app scrapes and displays the following information for each article:

    * Headline - the title of the article